-If you are an American citizen and you have a mailbox, then you probably receive daily pre-selected credit card offers.
+If you are an American citizen and you have a mailbox, then you probably receive daily pre-approved/pre-qualified/pre-selected credit card offers.

 There are different terminologies that different credit card issuers use.
 Pre-approved is a stronger lingo and usually means a more certain approval.
-Pre-qualified and pre-selected means that credit card issuer prescreened you and found that you are likely to get approved for their credit card, based on data they obtained from the credit bureaus or based on the information you provided to them.
+Pre-qualified and pre-selected means that the credit card issuer prescreened you and found that you are likely to get approved for their credit card, based on data they obtained from the credit bureaus or based on the information you provided to them.

 The FCRA restricts the credit bureaus from releasing information to any third party for marketing purposes.
-However, the statute does allow a creditor, to buy a pre-screened list of consumers who meet certain criteria, as long as the creditor plans to extend a “firm offer of credit.”
+However, the statute does allow a creditor to buy a pre-screened list of consumers who meet certain criteria, as long as the creditor plans to extend a “firm offer of credit.”

-A firm offer of credit means that as long as the consumer’s credit score stayed within the same criteria as the pre-screened list they obtained (and income, housing expense, and everything else makes sense on the application) then the creditor will have to approve the applicant for the credit card or loan.
+A firm offer of credit means that as long as the consumer’s credit score stays within the same criteria as the pre-screened list they obtained (and income, housing expense, and everything else makes sense on the application) then the creditor will have to approve the applicant for the credit card or loan.

 Many credit card issuers offer tools on their website where you can check if you’re pre-qualified for one of their credit cards as well (we will discuss more about them, further in the post).
 But, do not confuse them with the pre-selected offers we discussed above, as the Firm Offer of Credit law only applies if the credit card issuer received your information without your consent from the credit bureaus.
 It is different, though, when you check your approval chances on an online pre-qualification tool where you are giving the bank consent to check your credit reports.
-Therefore, this law will not apply.
+In that case, this law will not apply.

-Here is a list of where you can check if you’re pre-qualified
+Here is a list of where you can check if you’re pre-qualified:

 Being pre-qualified or pre-selected does not guarantee that you will be approved.
 We discussed above that if you received the offer in the mail then the credit card issuers do have an obligation to approve you as long as your credit score did not change.
 But the banks can still claim that your income, housing expense, etc. does not meet their requirements.
 Pre-approved is a much stronger language and is usually used only when the banks really feel that they will approve your credit card application.